rbaumgarten/xlt-testsuite-documentation/GUIDE.md

 **{Name} or {name}**

-Names can be longer descriptions containing one of the following terms.
+Names can be longer descriptions containing one of the following terms for example.

 - `Customer`: registered user with account.
 - `Guest`: unregistered user without account.